-Joseph Gramley is professor of music in percussion at the Indiana University Jacobs School of Music.
+Joseph Gramley is professor of music in percussion and chair of the Percussion Department at the Indiana University Jacobs School of Music.

 His versatility as a percussionist has found him performing alongside a broad cross section of artists, including Ma, Elton John, Michael Stern, Renee Fleming, Wu Man, Glen Velez, and Keiko Abe.
 Gramley’s cross-genre collaborations have seen him involved with more than 100 new commissions from the leading composers of our time.
 His duo, Organized Rhythm, with Clive Driskill-Smith, is the world’s premier and most active organ/percussion collaboration.

 Born in 1970, Gramley grew up in Oregon and was named a presidential scholar in the arts in 1988.
 He did his undergraduate work at the University of Michigan.
 Festival experience includes Tanglewood, Salzburg Mozarteum, Spoleto Festival, Hong Kong, Guangzhou, and 15 summers at the Marlboro Music Festival.